evadne/supervised-scaler/README.md

 The Supervised Scaler is an Elixir/Phoenix project made to support my lightning talk at Elixir London 2016.
 It is laid out thusly:

-1. A simple Phoenix application which generates thumbnails using a local dependency.
+1. A simple Phoenix application, `scaler`, which generates thumbnails using a local dependency.
 2. The local dependency, `scaleserver` which contains an Elixir wrapper around a C server, which calls libVIPS.

 ## References